jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 ## Structure 1
 -
 ; Building
-A safe supply of fresh water for a settlement, usually stored underground.
+A safe supply of fresh water for a <<settlement|Settlement-Rules>>, usually stored underground.
 -

 **Lots** 1; **Cost** 2 Stone